benhowell/benhowell.github.com/_posts/2015-03-16-porting-face-analysis-sdk-to-windows.md

 ---
 layout: post
 title: "Porting Face Analysis SDK to Windows"
-description: ""
+description: "An incomplete, rough and ready guide to building, port, and installation of Face Analysis SDK for Windows"
-tagline: ""
+tagline: "guide"
-category:
+category: guide
-tags: []
+tags: [opencv, computer vision, c++, face tracking]
-related: []
+related: [OpenCV and IP camera streaming with Python]
-article_img: bootstrap/img/qn.png
+article_img: bootstrap/img/fasdk.png
-article_img_title: Question Mark by Anonymous
+article_img_title: Face Analysis SDK by CSIRO Computer Vision Lab
-article_img_alt: "An image depicting "
+article_img_alt: "An image depicting a face with facial marking overlaid and projected into a computer representation of that face"
 reddit_url:
 hn_url:
 ---